bagrow/plasm/readme.md

 By meetings, I really mean _internal_ meetings, such as meeting with a research supervisor or some collaborators on a project.
 I don't mean conferences.
 By the time you are presenting results at a conference, you should already know which way to plot the data.

-* _This is dumb.
-I could have easily coded it up myself._

-True.
-Now you don't have to.
-Also, after coding it up, would you have come up with the killer name? :joy:

 * _What if I don't like the defaults?_